 He started his career at Wells Fargo Capital Finance, formerly known as Foothill Capital, covering both Sponsor and non-sponsor backed companies pursuing M&A opportunities.
 While at Wells Fargo, Riley evaluated and underwrote over $5 billion in acquisition finance, buyout, and restructuring transactions for private companies.

 Riley graduated with a BBA from the Cox School of Business at Southern Methodist University.

 Steve began his career as an Analyst with American Discovery Capital in 2017 after working as an intern.
 During his tenure at ADC, he has advised numerous clients, across a broad range of industries, through mergers and acquisitions, debt and equity capital raises, and financial restructurings.
 He also supports American Discovery’s private equity fund with industry research, financial modeling and analysis, transaction execution, and ongoing operational support to portfolio companies.

 Steve received a JD from the University of San Diego and a BS from the University of Arizona (Eller College of Management).
 He enjoys playing golf, skiing and snowboarding, and spending time at Southern California beaches.

-Jason is a Senior Associate at American Discovery Capital, where he focuses on the firm’s advisory assignments and principal investments across all industries.
+Jason is a Vice President at American Discovery Capital, where he focuses on the firm’s advisory assignments and principal investments across all industries.